BBVA/kapow/spec/README.md

 #### List routes

-Returns JSON with all data about the current routes.
+Returns JSON with all the data about the current routes.
 Be aware that the command field must be a json scaped string.

 * **URL**: `/routes`